Our aim is to reduce climate-changing carbon dioxide emissions and to reach carbon neutrality by 2035.

 Carbon dioxide emissions, total

 * The specific carbon dioxide emissions g/kWh are calculated by dividing the emissions of our energy production and co-owned production by the total energy sold.
 Production and distribution losses have been taken into account when calculating the amount of energy produced.
-In 2017, the calculation was specified by including the electricity used in heat pumps and district heat pumps in the calculation of emissions.
+In 2017, the calculation was specified by including the electricity used by heat pumps and district heat pumping in the calculation of emissions.

 We participate in the EU Emissions Trading Scheme, and we carry out emission reduction within the scheme either by ourselves or by purchasing emission allowances from areas where emission reduction is more cost-effective.
 The Emissions Trading Scheme guarantees desired emission reduction at the EU level.

 Helen has been granted a total of 6.9 million tonnes of carbon dioxide in emission allowances for the period 2013–2020.

 We measure our emissions ourselves according to the monitoring plans approved by the authorities.
 An independent verifier ensures that the fuel amounts, temperature values, emission coefficients and carbon dioxide emissions are correct.

 In addition to carbon dioxide, our operations may also cause other greenhouse gas emissions, such as fluorinated gas (F-gas) emissions, nitrous oxide and methane, as a result of leaks or other exceptional situations.
 The climate impacts of other greenhouse gas emissions are very small in comparison with our carbon dioxide emissions.